ElektraInitiative/libelektra/doc/GOALS.md

-- Endusers when reconfiguring or upgrading should never take any notice of Elektra, except that it works more robust and better integrated.
+- Endusers when reconfiguring or upgrading should never take any notice of Elektra, except that it works more robust and is better integrated.
 - Programmers should have multiple ways to take advantage of Elektra so that it flawlessly integrate with their system.
 - Plugin Programmers: it should be simple to extend Elektra